Loading Spatial Data

 Download the data

 If you haven’t done this already, the project can be accessed using this link.
-You will have to left-click the link and select Save Link As.. or Download Linked File As.., then select a place on your computer where you would like to place this R Project.
+You will have to left-click the link and select Save Link As... or Download Linked File As..., then select a location on your computer where you would like to place this R Project.

 Opening R Studio